-Just for now, ignore all the buttons except for the numeric ones and Clear.
-As each numeric button is clicked, your program should keep track of the entire number that has been entered (so if "7" then "4" then "8" are clicked, it should have in its mind the int value 748).
+Just for now, ignore the +-\/= buttons, and concentrate only on the numbers.
+As each digit button is clicked, your program should keep track of the entire number that has been entered (so if "7" then "4" then "8" are clicked, it should have in its mind the int value 748).

 There is an easy way to do this, and it is one of those situations where a variable can be useful.
-If your program allows itself to have an int variable that will accumulate a number as it is entered, this plan will work:
+If your program allows itself to have an int variable, initially set to zero, that will accumulate a number as it is entered, this plan will work: repeat this loop:

-''' start with the variable set to zero.

-repeat this loop:

-{ Wait for a button to be pressed.
+Wait for a button to be pressed.
 If it was the "9" button, the multiply the variable by 10 and add 9.
 If it was the "8" button, the multiply the variable by 10 and add 8.

-If it was the "7" button, the multiply the variable by 10 and add 7, etc etc etc.

-Clear should reset absolutely everything in your program,

-that will make debugging much easier.

-Print the new value of the variable. } '''
+If it was the "7" button, the multiply the variable by 10 and add 7, etc etc etc. Clear should reset absolutely everything in your program, that will make debugging much easier.
+Update the display to show the new value of the variable.

+"What display?" you may ask.
+That of course is what the empty region at the top of the window is for.
+The library function write\string will happily take an int as its parameter.

+But of course, you should do things one at a time.
+First just print the value in the normal way in the text window.
+When you know you are calculating the right values consistently, then start write\stringing it on the display.

+Make it happen.